LemonZhong/LemonZhong2.github.io/index.md

   1.￥24,000,  Funded by undergraduate innovation and entrepreneurship training program, National Level.
 Using Artificial Intelligence to alleviate the bottlenecks of information transmission.

   2.￥6,000,  Funded by undergraduate innovation and entrepreneurship training program, School Level.
-Using Neural Radince Field(NeRF) to reconstruct school campus.
+Using Neural Radince Field (NeRF, an AI Algorithm) to reconstruct school campus.

   3.￥1,400, Funded by Chinese Academy of Science.
-Using Neural Radince Field(NeRF) to reconstruct a comet.
+Using Neural Radince Field(NeRF, an AI Algorithm) to reconstruct a comet.

 ## **Sports Life**